Eargo vs. Jabra Enhance

 From Dr. Ruth Reisman, Audiologist

-Patients like the discretion of the Eargo invisible in the ear style.
-Despite the Bluetooth capabilities, the LINK is not as readily adapted by patients seeking an OTC solution.
+Patients like the discretion of the Eargo invisible in-the-ear style.
+Despite the Bluetooth capabilities, the Link is not as readily adopted by patients seeking an OTC solution.

 In addition to being discreet, Eargo’s sound quality is clear and crisp.
-Eargo 6, 7, and SE all connect to the Eargo app, and can be adjusted remotely.
-LINK doesn’t connect to the app, but an Eargo representative told us that eventually, this style will have an app of its own (stay tuned!).
+Eargo 7 and SE both connect to the Eargo app, and can be adjusted remotely.
+Link doesn’t connect to the app, but an Eargo representative told us that eventually the style will have an app of its own (stay tuned!).
 Eargo also offers lifetime professional support, so you can connect to a hearing care pro at any time — for the life of your hearing aids.

 Adjust the Eargo 7 hearing aids’ volume individually or together